Alejandro Crespo (baseball)

-Alejandro Crespo Quiñónez (born February 26, 1915) was a Cuban former outfielder in the Negro leagues who played in the 1940s.
+Alejandro Crespo Quiñónez (February 26, 1915 – 1980) was a Cuban professional baseball outfielder in the Negro leagues who played in the 1940s.

 A native of Güira de Melena, Cuba, Crespo made his Negro leagues debut in 1940 with the New York Cubans, and was selected to play in that season's East–West All-Star Game.
 After spending several seasons in the Mexican League, he returned to New York for the 1946 season.
 In 1955, he played minor league baseball for the Charlotte Hornets.

+Crespo died in Havana, Cuba in 1980.